Model Context Protocol (MCP) Quick Start Guide

 ```

-When you see the following prompt, it indicates that the run was successful.
+When the following prompt appears, it indicates that the run was successful.
 If there is a connection error, it may be due to the port being occupied.
-You can refer to this issue for a solution: https://github.com/liaokongVFX/MCP-Chinese-Getting-Started-Guide/issues/6
+You can refer to the solution in this issue: https://github.com/liaokongVFX/MCP-Chinese-Getting-Started-Guide/issues/6

-First, let's see how to call the tools from the MCP server we just developed on the client side.
+First, let's take a look at how to call the tools we just developed in the MCP server from the client.

 ```python